satan87/Java-Spring-Training/Module_1_concept/Module_1.md

 Lambdas have been around since Java 8.

-Lambdas are all about pfuntional programtion, and funtion.
+Lambdas are all about functional programing.

-With lambdas, functions become its own object and can be a return type, or a parameter.
+With lambdas, functions become an object that can be a return type, or a parameter.

 Lmabdas works great with the API Stream Interface in Java.
 It allows you to go through collections with minimum code.